Dollar extends gains on strong U.S. services and factory data

 "Generally the dollar started off on a stronger footing this morning and certainly the strengthening of the data has helped that rally," said Brian Daingerfield, currency strategist at the Royal Bank of Scotland in Stamford, Connecticut.

-The dollar traded unchanged versus the yen at 102.58 yen.
-Reports of the Russian troop buildup sent investors towards the yen, seen as a low-yielding safe-haven currency.
+The dollar traded unchanged versus the yen at 102.58 yen JPY=.
+Reports of the Russian troop buildup sent investors toward the yen, seen as a low-yielding safe-haven currency.

 The Institute for Supply Management said its services index rose to 58.7 last month, the highest since December 2005 and above forecasts.
 A reading above 50 indicates expansion in the sector.
 The Commerce Department report showed new orders for manufactured goods rose 1.1 percent in June after a downwardly revised 0.6 percent decline in May.